assemzh/ProbProg-COVID-19/README.md

 STEPS:

-- Get the virus statistic by Virus-model
+- Get the virus statistic by the Virus-model

-- Infer statistics on how policies affect the virus spread by Change-pont model
+- Infer statistics on how policies affect the virus spread by the Change-point model

-- Create model for virus spread: Ganarative model (SEIRD)
+- Create model for virus spread: Generative model (SEIRD)

 - BONUS: Create a simulation game with imaginary world